 Not your average tourist attraction, that’s for sure!

-Flushing itself all the way onto the obscure traveller’s list of quirky things to do in Delhi, the Sulabh International Museum of Toilets does an amazing job at charting the history of the John (or the loo, or the W.C) – from early chamber pots to the modern-day flush toilet, bidets and all.
+Flushing itself all the way onto the obscure traveler’s list of quirky things to do in Delhi, the Sulabh International Museum of Toilets does an amazing job at charting the history of the John (or the loo, or the W.C) – from early chamber pots to the modern-day flush toilet, bidets and all.

 There are two parts to the museum: an outdoor area and an indoor one.
 Outdoors is dedicated to Sulabh’s mission of setting up affordable, sustainable toilets that are accessible to all.
 Here, you’ll discover all kinds of toilet models, as you might expect.
 But the main flush is inside: overflowing with fun facts about the potty, hygiene, and even some famous people who have made a mark in the world of toilets.